 In qualitative research studies that involve methods such as interviews, focus groups, and surveys, purposive sampling is useful when the researcher wants to collect qualitative data from a specific population with particular characteristics.

-Purposive sampling or judgmental sampling stands in contrast to random sampling or probability sampling, which aims to collect data randomly to ensure the generalization of findings across an entire population.
+Purposive sampling or judgmental sampling contrasts with random sampling or probability sampling, which aims to collect data randomly to ensure the generalization of findings across an entire population.
 Instead, the objective in purposive sampling is to target a specific subset of people to more deeply understand the unique or diverse variations in a culture or context.

 In this article, we'll examine the different kinds of purposive sampling and the considerations involved with conducting research through purposive sampling.